TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/Extensions.rst

 security-related.

-A scheduler task is available that lets you update the extension list automatically and periodically (e.g. once a day).
+A scheduler task is available that lets you update the extension list automatically and periodically (for example once a day).
 In combination with the task "System Status Update (reports)", it is possible to get a notification by email when extension updates are available.